 - and here for The United States Conference of Catholic Bishops (USCCB)

 - Our Facebook page can keep you up-to-date on upcoming events, provide humor, inspiration and news of local interest.
 Access it here.
 Remember, we also have a Twitter account.
 Our handle is @ololflxparish.

 - A description of the activities of our Social Ministry team is found here: activities.
-Click here to see the calendar of 2019-2020 SM activities.
 Area wide, we have the Finger Lakes and Wayne County Catholic Charities office.
 Statewide, we have the Action Center of the NYS Catholic Conference.
 The US Bishops have an Action Center, but for late breaking action items, listening to Christian radio or tuning into Christian TV might be more helpful.